 Pillar 1: Develop and test context-specific solutions for AMR mitigation

-Are you government official of a low- or middle-income country that is committed to fighting AMR, that could use support from ICARS to implement its National Action Plan?
-Click here to find out more about the application process.
+Are you a government official from a low- or middle-income country that is committed to fighting AMR, who could use support from ICARS to implement its National Action Plan?

 Pillar 2: Translate existing evidence into action